smoralesduarte/cashflow_model/README.md

 ### BankAccount

 The `BankAccount` class represents the company's bank account.
 It keeps track of the balance, time, and provides methods to add money, take money, add interest, and simulate the passing of time.
-Savings have a 10% annual interest rate, while loans have a 15% annual interest rate.
+In the provided example, savings have a 10% annual interest rate, while loans have a 15% annual interest rate.

 ### Model